FC Tobol: Continental history

-Tobol performed remarkably in their first European appearance, reaching the third round of the Intertoto Cup 2003.
+In their first European appearance, Tobol reached the third round of the 2003 Intertoto Cup.
 They beat Polonia Warszawa and Sint-Truiden, and lost to SV Pasching.
 In UEFA Cup 2006-07 FC Basel were hard nuts to crack for Tobol.
-They won the Intertoto Cup 2007, defeating FC Zestafoni, Slovan Liberec and OFI Crete and advanced to 2nd qualifying round of UEFA Cup 2007-08.
+They won the Intertoto Cup 2007, defeating FC Zestaponi, Slovan Liberec and OFI Crete and advanced to 2nd qualifying round of UEFA Cup 2007-08.

 Legend: GF = Goals For.
 GA = Goals Against.
 GD = Goal Difference.